-Rider 882 - Emergency Demand Response Resource (EDR) - Energy Only (EDR-1)

-Rider 882 is available to Customers taking service under Rates 823, 824, 825, 826, 830, or 831 who have a sustained ability to reduce energy requirements through indirect participation in MISO wholesale energy market by managing electric usage as described by MISO.
-This Rider is available to any load that is participating in Rate 831 and registered as a Load Modifying Resource; unless MISO rules change and do not permit load used by the Company as a Load Modifying Resource to also participate as an Emergency Demand Response Resource; provided, however, load may not participate as a Demand Response Resource if such participation would be inconsistent with the provisions of Rate 830 or 831.
-The Customer shall enter into a written contract with the Company to reduce a portion of its electric load for single or multiple Interval Data Recorder meters through participation with the Company acting as the Market Participant for the Customer.
-Customers who do not qualify as a Load Modifying Resource may, however, participate as an EDR with any load.
+Rider 882 - Emergency Demand Response Resource (EDR) - Energy Only (EDR-1): Rider 882 is available to Customers taking service under Rates 823, 824, 825, 826, 830, or 831 who have a sustained ability to reduce energy requirements through indirect participation in MISO wholesale energy market by managing electric usage as described by MISO.
+This Rider is available to any load that is participating in Rate 831 and registered as an LMR; unless MISO rules change and do not permit load used by NIPSCO as an LMR to also participate as an Emergency Demand Response Resource; provided, however, load may not participate as a Demand Response Resource if such participation would be inconsistent with the provisions of Rate 830 or 831.
+The Customer shall enter into a written contract with NIPSCO to reduce a portion of its electric load for single or multiple Interval Data Recorder meters through participation with NIPSCO acting as the Market Participant for the Customer.
+Customers who do not qualify as an LMR may, however, participate as an EDR with any load.
 Customers taking service under this Rider shall not take power under the temporary, surplus power, back-up and maintenance services during an event under this Rider.
 Customer shall be either an Asset Owner (AO), Non-Asset Owner (NAO), or Aggregator of Retail Customers (ARC).
 Changes were made to better align with proposed Rate 830 and Rate 831.
 NIPSCO also has removed the Marginal Forgone Retail Rate ("MFRR") provisions within the Rider to better align with MISO's treatment of demand response resources and to reduce potential barriers to customer participation.
-This is further discussed by NIPSCO Witness Campbell.
+This is further discussed by witness Campbell.

 Mr. Westerhausen stated the majority of changes in the Proposed Rules relate to the addition of definitions that are needed relating to the addition of Rate 831.

-Mr. Westerhausen sponsored NIPSCO's proposed standard electric contract for service as Attachment 19-B. He noted the agreement has been revised to (1) update the applicable rates, (2) incorporate information required under Rate 831, (3) remove information previously required under Rider 775, (4) include Rate 830 under Back-Up Service, and (5) add a notice and correspondence information.
+He sponsored NIPSCO's proposed standard electric contract for service as Attachment 19-B. He noted the agreement has been revised to: (1) update the applicable rates; (2) incorporate information required under Rate 831; (3) remove information previously required under Rider 775; (4) include Rate 830 under Back-Up Service; and (5) add a notice and correspondence information.